Advantages of Speech Therapy for Better Communication

 How Speech Therapy Helps:

-• Sentence Framing: Therapists teach children how to frame sentences, helping them combine words effectively to express complete thoughts.
-This reduces their reliance on gestures and promotes verbal communication.
+• Sentence Framing: Therapists teach children how to put words together to form sentences.
+This helps them share more complete thoughts, reducing their reliance on gestures.

 Better Expression of Thoughts and Emotions